zsolutions-io/aleo-dcp/README.md

     </b>
 </h1>

-A decentralised MPC protocol built on Aleo to **allow any program to custody arbitrary private data** that can be transactionally withdrawn.
+Aleo DCP is a decentralised MPC protocol built on Aleo to **allow any program to custody arbitrary private data** that can be transactionally withdrawn.

 Data is splitted following **Shamir Secret Sharing (SSS)** algorithm.
 Shares are custidied by Validators, that can be dynamically updated through a voting gouvernance mechanism.
 They are incentivized with **Aleo credits fees** paid by requester of custodied data.